Skylake101/Lost-secrets-of-Australian-Meteorology/README.md

 # Why use-the AAT?

-Tempature isn't helpful for knowing how comfortable the air will be.
-Humidity is also essential to determine how comfortable the air will be.
+Temperature isn't always helpful for knowing how comfortable the climate will be.
+Humidity is also essential to determine comfort.
 A metric that combines these is the AAT (Australian Apparent Temperature).
 It also conveniently allows me to use both my new tempature and humidity module.

 This program utilizes a MicroOLED, a DHT22, a switch and a LED

-By default the display shows Humidity and Temp
-The brightness of the LED reflects humidity.
+By default the MicroOLED display shows Humidity and Temp The brightness of the LED reflects humidity.
 Off at 0%, full intensity at 100% While the switch is held down, the display reflects AAT